 Furthermore, there are differences in the baseline characteristics of the patients between the DB trial vs. the NAXI trials (for example, the proportions of races or ethnic groups, missing MYCN data, those with previous stem cell transplantation, missing INSS stage and INSS stage 3), which cannot be adjusted due to the low number of patients with these characteristics in the DB trials (1, 2 or 4 patients among 77 included in the analyses).
 Adjustment for previous stem cell transplantation was not possible due to the insufficient number of patients treated with DB without prior SCT.
 As anti-GD2 antibody use without prior SCT is associated with poorer PFS (but not OS) [49], the difference in SCT use (27% in Study 201, 42% in Study 230 and 96% in DB studies) could have contributed to better outcomes in the DB arm.
 Additionally, adjustment for prior SCT should account for treatment line (first or after first).
 In the DB trials 79.2% of all relapsed and refractory patients received HDT+SCT in the first line, while among the relapsed patients only 18.4% received HDT+SCT prior to DB, but after relapse.
 In the NAXI Study 201 30% of patients had prior SCT, but information by treatment line was not available.
 Furthermore, no patients in this matching cohort were treated with anti-GD2 immunotherapy prior to inclusion in DB studies (in comparison to 39% in NAXI studies), which could have contributed to different outcomes, although there is no evidence demonstrating loss of efficacy on retreatment with anti-GD2 antibodies.
 It has been proposed that subsequent exposure might enhance anti-tumour activity [50], [51], but supporting evidence is lacking.

-The time from diagnosis to the first relapse is also an important predictor of survival outcomes[53].
+The time from diagnosis to the first relapse is also an important predictor of survival outcomes[53][ref].
 However, it was not possible to adjust for this variable because only the median value was reported for NAXI (22 months), while the mean value would be more appropriate.
 There is a significant difference between the median and mean values for DB (35 and 48 months, respectively), so the two measures cannot be considered similar.
 Additionally, this variable is only relevant for relapsed patients, not refractory patients, and the analysis could only be performed on the combined population because there was no subgroup data for relapsed patients only for NAXI.
 Consequently, excluding time from diagnosis to first relapse likely introduced a bias in the results, as patients in the DB studies had their first relapse approximately 13 months later than those in the NAXI study.
 Patients with earlier relapse have poorer prognosis.
-In contrast, earlier initiation of anti-GD2 immunotherapy is likely to lead to better outcomes [54][55][56].
+In contrast, earlier initiation of anti-GD2 immunotherapy is likely to lead to better outcomes [54][55][56][ref].
 Median time from last relapse to study entry was 6 months in Study 201 [31], while in the pooled DB data it was 10 months.
 Local differences in time from actual progression to the detection of progression, which could have resulted from frequency of scanning after first line therapy, could also have affected outcomes in the compared groups.

 Despite limitations, the presented MAIC results constitute the only currently possible and available results for the comparison of DB and NAXI in the population of patients with relapsed or refractory neuroblastoma in bone or bone marrow who have demonstrated a partial response, minor response or stable disease to previous therapy.